 DFS has determined the adoptive parent can provide for the non-financial needs of the child

 - Reasonable efforts to place the child without adoption assistance have proven unsuccessful

-3. The maximum basic monthly adoption assistance maintenance payment in Wyoming is:
+4. What is the maximum basic monthly adoption assistance maintenance payment in Wyoming?

-4. Specialized rates are based on the extraordinary needs of the child, and/or the additional parenting skill needed to raise the child.
-If Wyoming offers these rates, the criteria used to define them are as follows:
+5. Does Wyoming provide specialized rates (based on the extraordinary needs of the child or the additional parenting skill needed to raise the child)?

 Wyoming does not provide additional finances or services for medical or therapeutic needs not covered under their state medical plan to children receiving adoption assistance.